Day 1, Lights

 - God is talking to others in his heavenly home

-- God is talking about himself in the third person, like a superstar might do
+- God is talking about himself in the first person plural, like a star quarterback, “Yeah, we threw that ball right into the numbers.”

 God says humans will “resemble us” (1:26).
 Bible experts serve up lots of educated guesses about what that means.
-Here are several that Miller reports on page 23 in A Visual Walk Through Genesis.
+Here are several.
 Do you like any one of them more than another:

 - We reign.
 In the very next sentence, God puts humans in charge of life on the planet.
 We’re the caretakers of his creation.
-(See 1:28, 2:15 NLT.)
+(See 1:28, 2:15 New Living Translation.)

 - We create.
 God gives us the ability to create.
 Babies, for one.
 Books for another.